You probably feel like the master of your own fate when it comes to spending your hard-earned cash. But having health insurance is no longer optional.

 You may be wondering how you can afford insurance on your current salary.
 Or maybe you’re between jobs.
-But there are rules in place designed to make insurance more accessible – and benefits every new plan must have, giving you more for your money.
+But there are rules in place designed to make insurance more accessible – and benefits every plan must have, giving you more for your money.

 For starters, insurers will cover the cost of regular checkups and screenings for cholesterol, blood pressure and other potential health problems -- meaning no Out-of-pocket costs for you.
-Women receive well-woman physical exams, counseling for contraceptives, and routine screenings such as Pap smears without co-pays or meeting a deductible .
+Women receive physical exams, counseling for contraceptives, and routine screenings such as Pap smears without co-pays or meeting a deductible .

-More big changes roll out in January, 2014.
+More big changes rolled out in January, 2014.
 If you apply for insurance, you can’t be turned down because you have an existing health problem.
 This means that if you have diabetes or arthritis in your knees thanks to an old football injury – you can get coverage.

 Understandably, many people have concerns about paying for health insurance.
-The law has included a few new rules to help make it manageable.
+The law has included a few rules to help make it manageable.
 If you’re under 26, you can stay on a parent’s policy.
 That can be an economical way of getting insured.

 If that’s not possible, you’ll need to shop for a policy.
-One way is to use one of the new online Health Insurance Marketplace.
+One way is to use one of the online Health Insurance Marketplace.
 They’re designed to be a one-stop shop for comparing plans and prices from a variety of health insurance companies like Humana.
 You can still buy directly from an insurer’s website, or you may want to ask an Insurance agent for assistance.